Vajiravudh College: History

 The school was founded on 29 December 1910 to provide education but also as a "reign monastery".
-Normally, the King would build a temple as his reign monastery, but because as there were already many temples the King decided to build a school instead based on the system of Public School in England.
+Normally, A King would build a temple as his reign monastery, but because as there were already many temples the King decided to build a school instead based on the system of Public School in England.

 In establishing, His Majesty donated his wealth to build a temporarily wooden study building on his land at Suan Krajung near Khlong Prem Prachakon at Dusit district.
 Then moved in the Royal Pages's students which were temporarily located near Brahman ceremony hall in Royal Palace on 11 June 1911.
 Then later in 1915, His Majesty donated his wealth to build a permanent Royal Pages's study building, which was composed of an assembly hall and four houses at the four corners of the school.
 Then His Majesty set the first stone on 20 December 1915, then in 1916 Ratchavittayaluy from the Ministry of Justice was moved onto his caring.
 His Majesty also established Chiang Mai Royal Pages College at Chiang Mai in 1917.
 Now the college in Chiang Mai is known as Yupparaj Royal's College.